XaloraAI/Xalora-agent-framework/README.md

   - REST API
   - MCP integration

-## Heurist Mesh
+## XaloraMesh

 ![mesh](https://github.com/user-attachments/assets/77a2ab3b-e35c-4313-8a5b-a0e751cac879)

-**Heurist Mesh** is an open network where AI agents are contributed by the community and used modularly—similar to DeFi smart contracts.
+**XaloraMesh** is an open network where AI agents are contributed by the community and used modularly—similar to DeFi smart contracts.
 Each agent is a specialized unit that can process data, generate reports, or perform actions while collectively forming an intelligent swarm to tackle complex tasks.
 Each agent is accessible via a unified REST API interface, and can be used in conjunction with any agent framework or application.

 Want to contribute your own agent?
 Check out the [Mesh README](./mesh/README.md) for detailed guidelines, examples, and best practices.

 ### MCP Support

-**Just In:** All Heurist Mesh agents are accessible via MCP!
+**Just In:** All XaloraMesh agents are accessible via MCP!
 This means you can access them from your favorite MCP client, including [Claude Desktop](https://claude.ai/download), [Cursor](https://www.cursor.com/), and [Windsurf](https://codeium.com/windsurf).

 Head to [heurist-mesh-mcp-server](https://github.com/heurist-network/heurist-mesh-mcp-server) to set up a server and give your AI assistant a powerup.